Specialised tool · AI generative fill

 Upload the screenshot or photo

 Drag any JPG or PNG into the upload card — chat screenshots, Instagram stories, TikTok exports, meme pictures, anything with stickers or emoji pasted on top.
 Images larger than 1536 px on the longest edge are automatically downscaled client-side before upload.
-Aspect ratios are preserved; SDXL does not lock the output to a square.
+Your aspect ratio is preserved; the AI does not lock the output to a square.

 2. 2